scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

    Tucker decomposition, visualized. :label:`figure1`

-Similarly to SVD, it is used to compress tensors.
-We are thus able to use it as means to describe brain images without breaking down specific regions of interest or or focusing on specific brain images.
+Similarly to SVD, Tucker decomposition is used to compress tensors, and can be applied to any tensor of 3 or more dimensions.
+This is illustrated using a tensor of three dimensions in Figure 1.
+The resulting core tensor from the decomposition still maintains the same shape and number of dimensions, but each are scaled down to the size specified.
+We are thus able to use it as means to scale brain images to a set of representative features without breaking down specific regions of interest.

 Methods
 -------